Mildred Roper: Storylines

-Most of Mildred's storylines for Mildred were for her trying to climb the social ladder, and with George ruining her attempts.
+Most storylines for Mildred were for her trying to climb the social ladder, and with George ruining her attempts.
 In George and Mildred she makes friends with her neighbour Ann Fourmile (Fearn), who is married to the snobbish Jeffrey (Eshley).
 When Ann gave birth to Tarquin in series three, Mildred thinks of adopting a child, and George agrees (providing the baby is not black).
 The person from the orphanage later declares that the Roper's cannot adopt, for unknown reasons.
 Feeling sorry for Mildred, George buys her a Yorkshire Terrier, Truffles, who becomes Mildred's pride and joy, and receives better attention than George himself.
 This is made most clear in the series one episode 'Family Planning', where Mildred's mother stays with them, and George states:

 George: Ever since your mother came to stay for us I've come second-best in this house!

 Mildred: Third-best, George, you forgot about the dog.

 Mildred is known for frequently asking if anyone wants a cup of tea.